If you’re a video game enthusiast ready to take your hobby from fantasy to reality, consider an online game design degree.

 Scholarships for Game Design Bachelor’s Degree Programs

-There are many scholarship opportunities available in this field, whether it be for artistic achievements, technical development or another area of Game Design.
-Check first with the online Game Design school you have chosen, and then try searching scholarships.com or Fastweb for additional scholarship opportunities.
+There are many scholarship opportunities available in this field, whether it be for artistic achievements, technical development or another area of game design.
+Check first with the online game design school you have chosen, and then try searching online for additional scholarship opportunities.

 Here are some examples: